7.3 Young Tree Structural Pruning

 Test Your Knowledge

-Why might an arborist retain some lower temporary branches on a young tree?
+Why does an arborist deliberately retain some low temporary branches on a young tree?

 A